adriangl/pict2cam/README.md

-# image-to-camera
+# pict2cam
-An android "fake" camera app to select an image
+An android "fake" camera app that you can use to pick images from your device and feed them to a camera request.
+It also includes a cropper to ease image editing.

-The app offers a standard camera interface to deal with the capture photo intent, but allows you to choose an existing image file instead.
+## Translations
+- Set-up PoEditor plugin
+- Add translations to project